The Print & Go Student Planner to Help Your Child Build Good Habits

 It goes hand in hand with learning how to learn.
 If a child knows how to learn, then nothing will stand in his way.

-After having read both How to Fail at Practically Everything and Still Win Big by Scott Adams and Atomic Habits by James Clear, I was motivated to help my kids work on good habit- and system- building.
+After having read How to Fail at Practically Everything and Still Win Big by Scott Adams, Atomic Habits by James Clear, and Be Your Future Self Now by Benjamin Hardy, I was motivated to help my kids work on good habit- and system- building.

 - We shouldn’t fear failure.
 It’s an opportunity to learn — and eventually win.